bash-bastion/basalt/docs/internals/testing.md

   '_'
 ```

-Makes tests go faster since basalt does less processing on the basalt.toml
+Makes tests go faster since basalt does less processing on the basalt.toml.